josphat-n/ansible_terraform_configuration/README.md

 5. `ansible-playbook playbook.yml` : Run ansible playbook which will in turn make several installations in the vm.

 ## Interacting with the application.
-- Open your favourite browser in your host machine and in access the provisioned vm via `http://192.168.56.12:3000/`.
+- Open your favourite browser in your host machine and access Yolomy in the provisioned vm via `http://192.168.56.12` or `http://192.168.56.12:3000`.
 - Go ahead and add a product (note that the price field only takes a numeric input).
-You should also view all added products upon refreshing the page.
+- You should also view all added products upon refreshing the page.